optionalg/puppet-enterprise-pipeline-plugin/README.md

 this plugin relies on the [hiera-http](https://github.com/crayfishx/hiera-http) backend to perform key lookups.

 Below is an example hiera.yaml configuration.
-To learn more about configurating Hiera in Puppet Enterprise, go to the [docs page](https://docs.puppet.com/hiera/3.3/configuring.html)
+To learn more about configuring Hiera in Puppet Enterprise, go to the [docs page](https://docs.puppet.com/hiera/3.3/configuring.html)

 ```